lanceberge/CUDA-Newton-Fractals/README.md

 ![bigTestPlot](plots/bigTestPlot.JPG)

 The iteration was performed on initial guesses evenly spaced over the complex plane.
 Each color corresponds to which root the initial guess there converged to be closest to.
-For example, Yellow values mean that the initial guesses at those points converged to be closest to the yellow root (circled with a black outline).
+For example, yellow points mean that the initial guesses at those points converged to be closest to the yellow root (circled with a black outline).
 A CUDA kernel in [src/newton.cu](src/newton.cu) performs the iteration asynchronously for each initial guess.

 ## Running the Kernel